Building a snap package

 instance_type: linux_x2in your

 Snap packages can be published to the Snapcraft Snap Store.

 - Generate your Snapcraft credentials file by running the following command locally.

 snapcraft export-login snapcraft-login-credentials

 You will be asked to enter your Snapcraft account username and password.

 - Base64 encode and encrypt the credentials file.
 Read more about encrypting sensitive info in Codemagic here.

 - Add the encrypted value to

 - In the

-scriptssection, add steps to log in to Snapcraft via CLI, build the snap package and release it to the desired channel.
+scriptssection, add steps to base64 decode the credentials file, log in to Snapcraft via CLI, build the snap package and release it to the desired channel.

 scripts: - name: Authenticate script: | echo $SNAPCRAFT_LOGIN_CREDENTIALS | base64 --decode > /home/builder/snapcraft-login-credentials snapcraft login --with /home/builder/snapcraft-login-credentials - name: Create a snap script: snapcraft snap --output flutter-codemagic-example.snap - name: Upload and release script: snapcraft upload flutter-codemagic-example.snap --release stable